knpuniversity/oo/knpu/episode4/namespaces-make-class-names-longer.md

 ## Let's see some Namespaces

 At first, *why* namespaces exist might not be obvious, so hold onto that question.
-First, let's see how tehy work.
+First, let's see how they work.

 Above any class, you can - if you want to - add a `namespace` keyword followed by some string.
 Like, `Battle` or something more complicated like `Battle\HiGuys\NiceNameSpace`.